mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-07-28-AWS-Privilege-Escalation-Part-01.md

 ![](/assets/img/posts/aws-priv-esc-01/case-01-01-Get-Role.png)
 _Output of `aws iam get-role --role-name privesc1-CreateNewPolicyVersion-role` command_

-> - Remember that these commands are issued in the context of the compromised user who has read-only access.
+> Remember that these commands are issued in the context of the compromised user who has read-only access.
+>
-> - Also, Please ignore the `date` and `tee` commands in the screenshot, these were just used for keeping track of when a command was executed :)
+> Also, Please ignore the `date` and `tee` commands in the screenshot, these were just used for keeping track of when a command was executed :)
+{: .prompt-info }

 In the above image, our compromised user is listed under the `principal` property of `AssumedRolePolicyDocument` meaning that this user is allowed to assume the `privesc1-CreateNewPolicyVersion-role`.